What is a Management Buyout (MBO)?

 It’s important to look at the different funding options available for a management buyout, as there are serious risks that need to be mitigated.
 It may be expected that the buyer makes a financial contribution to the purchase from their own pocket, however, it is likely that a third-party funder will contribute the majority of the finance for the MBO.

-Also referred to as Acquisition Finance, Management Buyout Finance or Asset Based Lending (ABL), Structured Finance is a type of financial lending that works to finance Corporate Finance transactions.
-Corporate Finance transactions simply refers to the sale or purchase of a business. .
-A management buyout is a complex financial arrangement, meaning that traditional tools like small loans would be unsuitable for business needs, this is where different types of structured finance should be considered.
+Also referred to as Acquisition Finance, MBO Finance or Asset Based Lending (ABL), Structured Finance is a type of financial lending that works to finance Corporate Finance transactions.
+Corporate Finance transactions simply refers to the sale or purchase of a business.
+A management buyout is a complex financial arrangement, and traditional tools like small business loans don’t quite cut it.
+This is where different types of structured finance should be considered.
 Let’s take a closer look at the structured finance options available for management buyout below:

 If the business owns substantial assets, these can be used as collateral for borrowing, allowing you to release cash from property, business assets or stocks to fund your purchase.
 Also known as a leveraged buyout (mentioned above) as the company’s assets are leveraged to buy out the old owner of the business.
 The business will usually retain full access to the assets during the term of the loan.